Robots

-Featuring more than 100 objects – from automatons to science fiction film stars and the creations of modern research labs – this is your chance to see the most significant collection of humanoid robots ever assembled.
+Featuring more than 100 objects – from automatons to science fiction film stars and the creations of modern research labs – this exhibition displayed the most significant collection of humanoid robots ever assembled.

-Focusing on robots that are designed to resemble the human body, the exhibition explores the creation of these humanoids and the insights they offer into our ambitions and desires in a rapidly changing world.
+Focusing on robots that are designed to resemble the human body, the Robots explored the creation of these humanoids and the insights they offer into our ambitions and desires in a rapidly changing world.

-Learn about the latest innovations in robotics research and find out why roboticists are building machines that resemble us and act in increasingly human-like ways.
-Encounter some of the latest humanoids in action and come face-to-face with what a future shared with robots might be like.
+Visitors learned about the latest innovations in robotics research and found out why roboticists are building machines that resemble us and act in increasingly human-like ways.
+They encountered some of the latest humanoids in action and came face-to-face with what a future shared with robots might be like.

 “Eye-opening”